How many Traffic Signals are in York Region?

-Most of these Region's signals are connected to the
+Most of Region's signals are connected to the Centralized Traffic Control System.

 These timings are implemented Monday to Friday.
 Weekend plans are used upon demand as traffic patterns change.

 Traffic patterns are identified by:

 - Approximately 300 traffic counts completed at intersections every year

 - Approximately 500 traffic counters with pneumatic tubes placed in between intersections